Skin Cancer in Children

 If your child has skin cancer, you

-can help him or her during treatment in these ways:
+can help them during treatment in these ways:

 - Your child may have trouble eating.
 A